Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Introduction

-With the recent increase in machine learning-based fluid modeling \cite{li2022graph,differentiable_dnn,shu2023physics,vinuesa2022enhancing}, robotic fluid handling \cite{pan2016robot,guevara2017adaptable,kennedy2017precise,kennedy2019autonomous,xian2023fluidlab} and laboratory-based robotic systems \cite{lisca2015towards,burger2020mobile,yoshikawa2022adaptive}, we propose leveraging interactive perception to autonomously predict viscosity.
-Recently, a number of approaches such as Reduced-Order Modeling \cite{pant2021deep}, Graph Neural Network-based modeling \cite{li2022graph}, and physics-informed modeling \cite{shu2023physics,phys-inform} have made significant progress in modeling fluid dynamics and accelerating fluid simulations in Computational Fluid Dynamics (CFD).
-In contrast, our work presents a purely vision-based approach to perform \textbf{two} tasks that can allow the robot to learn the oscillation properties of different fluids from video data: \textbf{1)} classification of fluid types by analyzing videos of five different oscillating fluids and \textbf{2)} prediction of fluid viscosity from videos of oscillating glycerol solutions at eight different viscosity levels.
-Specifically, we harness the principles of interactive perception by enabling the Franka Emika Panda robot arm to generate oscillations in various fluid samples.
-This interactive approach not only automates the initiation of fluid oscillations for the laborious video collection process but also provides consistent agitation to the fluid bottle throughout each recording.
-We attempt to extract features relevant to fluid oscillation from the videos by masking the fluid region using the pre-trained segmentation model,\cite{vectorlabpics} which successfully segments transparent liquid inside a transparent container.
-Then we employ a 3D convolutional autoencoder architecture to learn the latent representations of different oscillation patterns by reconstructing the single-channel mask videos.
-Lastly, to perform the downstream tasks, we discard the decoder and attach the encoder to either a classification or regression head to make the final prediction on fluid category and viscosity respectively.
-The contributions of our work can be summarized into three-fold.
+Our work presents a purely vision-based approach to perform \textbf{two} tasks that can allow the robot to learn the oscillation properties of different fluids from real-world video data: \textbf{1)} classification of fluid types by analyzing videos of five different oscillating fluids and \textbf{2)} prediction of fluid viscosity from videos of oscillating glycerol solutions at eight different viscosity levels.
+Specifically, we harness the principles of interactive perception by enabling the Franka Emika Panda robot arm to generate oscillations in various fluid samples, and train 3D Convolutional Autoencoder on segmented videos to learn the latent representations through self-supervised learning.
+Lastly, to perform the two downstream tasks, we discard the decoder and attach the encoder to either a classification or regression head to make the final prediction on fluid category and viscosity respectively.
+The contributions of this paper are: \begin{itemize}[leftmargin=*] \item We propose an interactive perception approach to build a vision system that non-invasively learns different oscillation patterns in fluids, which could significantly reduce the rigorous effort and time required for experimental viscosity measurement. \item Our results demonstrate that the video-based 3D convolutional autoencoder successfully encodes the fluid oscillation patterns into latent representations, which can be transferred for downstream tasks such as fluid class prediction or viscosity estimation. \item To the best of our knowledge, this study is the first to investigate the use of video data depicting fluid oscillation patterns for near real-time viscosity inference. \end{itemize}